-Blepharoplasty (BLEF-uh-ro-plas-tee) also known as eyelid surgery, is a surgical procedure, blepharoplastywhich addresses the natural aging process of the upper and lower eyelids.
+Blepharoplasty (BLEF-uh-ro-plas-tee) also known as eyelid surgery, is a surgical procedure which addresses the natural aging process of the upper and lower eyelids.
 This procedure can be used to eliminate the “hooded or drooping” appearance in the upper eyelids or the “saggy-baggy” puffy skin of the lower eyes.
-Eyelid surgery as performed by Dr. Ahmad, can wipe away some of the signs of aging leaving your appearance not only enhanced, but also brightened.
+Eyelid surgery as performed by our ophthalmologist, Dr. Syed Ahmad, can wipe away some of the signs of aging, leaving your appearance not only enhanced but also brightened.

 Drooping eyelids can have a number of causes.
 Heredity, chronic rubbing and sun exposure of your eyes can lead to these concerns.
 As you age, eyelids stretch, therefore, muscles weaken and fat gathers over and under the eyes.
 This may cause sagging eyebrows, drooping upper lids and those under-eye bags and dark circles.
 When properly executed, blepharoplasty is a favorable procedure that can eliminate that fatigued and tired look commonplace with aging.